 When you open the plugin with the program you will see a list of objects, scripts, and such.

 - New objects that are not a part of any of the master files.

 If you see any object(s) that are part of either the Morrowind, Tribunal or Bloodmoon master files, you should highlight those object(s) by selecting them from the list and hitting the space bar, then you should go to items in the top toolbar and hit "Delete."
-Doing this to objects in master files WILL NOT delete them from the plug-in.
-It will only remove that "Changed" status and remove any changes you might have made to that object from your plugin, or its "altered" status if no actual changes were made.
+Doing this to objects in master files WILL NOT make the plug-in delete these objects.
+It will only remove any changes you might have made to that object from your plugin, or its "altered" status if no actual changes were made.
 The exception to this rule is land textures (LTEX); never delete any textures from your mod, or they will be removed from the game when your plugin is loaded.